John Blackall: Early life

+Career

 Immediately after taking his first degree he applied himself to the study of medicine at St Bartholomew's Hospital, and it was in its wards, while working as the clinical clerk of Dr. John Latham, that he made the observations on albuminuria which were afterwards stated and enlarged in his treatise on dropsies.
 In 1797 he settled in his native city, and on 1 June in that year was chosen physician to the Devon and Exeter Hospital.
 At this period, however, the medical practice of Exeter was engrossed by Dr. Hugh Downman, Dr. Bartholomew Parr, and Dr. George Daniell, and in 1801 Dr. Blackall resigned his appointment at Exeter, and settled at Totnes, where he became the physician of the district.

 His reputation increased, and in 1807 he returned to Exeter, where he was a second time elected physician to the Devon and Exeter Hospital, and in 1812 was appointed physician to St. Thomas's Lunatic Asylum.
 In 1813 he published his well-known Observations on the Nature and Cure of Dropsies, London, 8vo, of which there are four editions, and which entitles its author to a position among medical discoverers.
 Dropsy is the morbid effusion of the serum of the blood into the cavities of the body and into the meshes of its tissues.
 It had been observed from the beginning of medicine, but up to the time of Richard Lower nothing was known of its morbid anatomy.
 He made the first step, which was the demonstration that dropsy of a limb always follows direct obstruction of its veins.
 Blackall's discovery came next, and was that dropsy is often associated with the presence of albumen in the urine.
 His treatise states clearly the relation between albuminuria and dropsy, and shows that he suspected that the kidneys were diseased in these cases.
 The further discovery of Richard Bright in 1836 of the constant relation between renal disease and albuminuria is based upon the observations first made by Blackall.